Synopsis by Mark Deming

 In Les Convoyeurs Attendent/The Carriers Are Waiting, Roger Closset (Benoit Poelvoorde) is a man who obviously loves his family, though that doesn't always make them feel better.
 Dad is an obsessive type with a short fuse and a long list of curious ideas, and his wife and children must often bear the brunt of his eccentricities.
 Roger works as a reporter, a job he doesn't like which doesn't pay especially well, either.
 One day, Roger learns an area business association is sponsoring a contest for a family that can break a world record, with the grand prize being a new car.
 Suddenly, Roger gets a brainstorm -- if his son can open and shut a door 40,000 times in 24 hours, the car will be theirs.
 15-year-old Michel (Jean-Francois Devigne), however, is not at all happy to have been drafted into this new responsibility, especially when dad builds a practice door in the backyard and finds a trainer to teach Michel how to open and close it with greatest efficiency.
 Les Convoyeurs Attendent/The Carriers Are Waiting was screened as part of the Director's Fortnight at the 1999 Cannes Film Festival.

-door, father, obsession, reporter, world-record
+competition, door, dysfunctional, eccentric, father, obsession, reporter, training, world-record